Refugee Training Alliance

 Partner with us.

-Whether you're a donor, a field organization, or an AI company looking to deploy your tools where they're needed most — we want to hear from you.
+Whether you're a donor, a university, a resettlement agency, a humanitarian organization, or an AI company looking to deploy your tools where they're needed most — we want to hear from you.
 Fill out the form below and we'll be in touch.